J1 Visa Health Insurance

 Why it Matters

 If you don't have adequate insurance, you or your sponsor may be held responsible for paying the expense out of pocket.
-This becomes even more an issue if you were to come to the U.S. as an au pair, since your sponsor would be a family and not a business.
-In this instance, you'd definitely want health insurance for au-pair work.
+This becomes even more of an issue if you were to come to the U.S. as an au pair, since your sponsor would be a family and not a business.
+In this instance, you'd definitely want health insurance for au pair work.

 The unexpected can happen anytime and anywhere, so it's important to protect yourself and your sponsors by having a quality J1 visa medical insurance plan for the extent of your stay.